-- What is it that we expect students to learn? - ➤ How will we know when students have learned it?
+What is it that we expect students to learn?
+How will we know when students have learned it?

 Teachers will continue to implement the PLC process.
-Specifically, they will develop and refine their curriculum map, pacing guide, create and implement common formative and summative assessments and the resulting data analysis to identify the level of student learning, inform instruction, and assess and grade standing understanding according to core standards.
+Specifically, they will develop and refine their curriculum maps, pacing guides, create and implement common formative and summative assessments, and analyze the resulting data to identify the level of student learning, inform instruction, and assess and grade student understanding according to core standards.